 The Planner and the Do-er, by Shawn Thomas

 We all have some aspect of our work, our lives, or ourselves that we think falls short.
 In these situations, it’s important to know that to be successful at creating desired change, we must do two things: create a plan and take action.

 In their book, Nudge, about decision making, Richard Thaler and Cass Sunstein describe the planner and the doer.
 The planner and the doer exists within each of us.
 As an example, the authors describe the planner as the part of us that sets the alarm clock at night with the intent of getting up early in the morning to exercise or get to work early.
 The doer is the part of us that, in the morning, either hits the snooze button 4 times, or gets us out of bed to implement the planner’s plan.
 Which of these two things is more likely to happen for you?

 Many of us have set our alarms again and again with great intentions only to have our sleepy, lazy, no good doers foil our attempts to do something good for ourselves.
 And all of us tend to blame our doers for this lack of well-intentioned action.

 It seems like the doer is at fault when we fail at implementing our plans and achieving our goals.
 It is our doers, after all, that are ineffective at getting us out of that nice, warm bed and into our running shoes or the gym.
 But, according to the authors of Nudge, the real problem may lie with the planner.

 Any successful leader or manager can tell you that motivation is one of the most important keys to getting things done.
 In addition, they will tell you that part of their job is understanding exactly what motivates each of their employees.
-Therefore, one very important part of our planner’s job is to understand what will motivate our doer to take action.
+Following that logic, one very important part of our planner’s job is to understand and utilize things that will motivate our doer to take action when the time comes.
 And this is especially true in situations where the action to be taken is challenging.